Woodstock: Music from the Original Soundtrack and More

 A second collection of recordings from the festival, Woodstock Two, was released a year later.
 In 1994, the songs from both albums, as well as numerous additional, previously unreleased performances from the festival (but not the stage announcements and crowd noises) were reissued by Atlantic as a four-CD box set titled Woodstock: Three Days of Peace and Music.
 In 2009, Rhino Records issued a six-CD box set, Woodstock: 40 Years On: Back to Yasgur's Farm, which includes further musical performances as well as stage announcements and other ancillary material.
 Rhino Records also reissued a remastered version of the original double CD album in 2009.
 Target issued a version exclusive to their stores that included a bonus disc of 14 tracks, including one previously unreleased track, "Misty Roses" by Tim Hardin.

 It was certified Gold on May 22, 1970, and 2× Platinum in 1993.

+In 2014, Woodstock: Music from the Original Soundtrack and More was inducted into the Grammy Hall of Fame.

 Cover

 The couple on the album cover were photographed by Burk Uzzle for the Magnum agency.
-In 1989, Life Magazine identified them as a then 20-year-old couple named Bobbi Kelly and Nick Ercoline, who married two years later and raised a family in Pine Bush, New York, just 40 miles from the festival site.
-That claim has since been disputed by a woman named Jessie Kerr from Vancouver Island, and her friend John.
+In 1989, Life magazine identified them as a then 20-year-old couple named Bobbi Kelly and Nick Ercoline, who married two years later and raised a family in Pine Bush, New York, just 40 miles from the festival site.
+That claim has been disputed by a Vancouver Island woman named Jessie Kerr, who claims that she and her friend John were the subjects of the photograph, and has a photograph of herself from about the same time in which her dark hair and tinted eyeglasses appear to match those of the woman in Uzzle's photograph.
+At the time of Kelly's death in March 2023, it was reported that she and Ercoline were the couple featured on the album cover photograph and that the picture was taken when they stood up and embraced during Jefferson Airplane's performance.
+In contrast to her future husband, Kelly's face is partially seen in the photograph.
+In an interview with Longreads in 2019, Uzzle said that he opted to photograph the couple because "It was just so beautiful, the way they were holding themselves up and wrapped in a blanket."